planet-nine-app/planet-nine/FOSSialism.md

 * [Teleportation][teleportation] - The protocol for moving web content from one place to another on the internet

-* [Nullaris] - The set of interoperable client applications that utilize allyabase and The Stack.
+* [Nullaris][nullaris] - The set of interoperable client applications that utilize allyabase and The Stack.

 ### Sessionless